 Listen to Luke investigating a ‘choose-your-own-adventure’ detective story and read along if you like!
 Learn English in fun ways with stories on Luke’s English Podcast.
 Video available for premium subscribers.

-Sign up to LEP Premium to unlock this video www.teacherluke.co.uk/premium
+Sign up to LEP Premium for exclusive content www.teacherluke.co.uk/premium

 Episode notes and transcriptions

 In this one I’m going to go through another online text adventure in order to try to solve a murder mystery set in Victorian London.

 It’s been a while since I did one of these on the podcast.

 Several times in the past I have read through online detective adventure stories written by Peter Carlson and available at textadventures.co.uk

 There were episodes 338 & 339 (A Murder Mystery Detective Story) and episodes 425 and 426 (Victorian Detectives) in which I was joined by Amber in Paul. (links at the bottom)